HTML Web SQL Retrieve

 How It Works

-rows.item(0) is the first (and only) matching row when id is unique.
-Return null when length is zero.
+rows.item(0) is the first (and only) matching row when id is a primary key.
+Return null when length is zero instead of throwing.

 Example 4 — Paginate with LIMIT and OFFSET

-Load ten rows at a time for large tables.
+Load a fixed number of rows per page for large tables.

 js